 Compiling is triggered when you click the compile button ( D. in image below).
 If you want the file to be compiled each time the file is saved or when another file is selected - check the auto compile checkbox ( E. in image below).

 Solidity versions & Remix functionality¶

 Since the Solidity version

 Yul files.
 Please read the (solidity documentation about Yul) which contain some code examples.

 You can use the language dropdown ( B. in image below) to switch the language.
 This dropdown list is only available for versions greater than or equal to

-If the contract has a lot of dependencies it can take a while to compile - so you use autocompilation at your discretion.
+If a contract has a lot of dependencies it can take a while to compile - so you use autocompilation at your discretion.

 When the “Compilation Details” button is clicked ( G. in image), a modal opens displaying detailed information about the current selected contract.

 Compilation Errors and Warning are displayed below the contract section.
 At each compilation, the static analysis tab builds a report.

 It is important to address reported issues even if the compiler doesn’t complain. (see more)